Modern Slavery Statement

 - Coinford’s supply chains provide:

-- Materials such as concrete, steel and other aggregates necessary to deliver
+Materials such as concrete, steel, aggregates, and other materials necessary to deliver construction projects.

 - Plant and equipment both owned and rented.

 - Labour engaged directly as employees or via agencies or subcontractors.